luckyyofficial/luckyyofficial/README.md

 ## 📌 Featured Projects

 - [**Personal Portfolio**](https://your-portfolio-url.com) – My main portfolio website showcasing my work and skills.
 - [**Demo Portfolio**](https://your-demo-portfolio.com) – A sample portfolio project created to demonstrate web design and layout skills.
+- [**C Programming Repository**](https://github.com/yourname/c-programming-repo) – A structured collection of C programs and examples with explanations to learn C programming from the basics.
 - [**Full-Stack Web Dev**](https://github.com/luckyyofficial/web-dev) – A complete collection of HTML, CSS, and other resources to learn and build modern web applications from scratch.